SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step5.md

 The system will create the Kyma Function forward you to the Kyma Function inline editor.
 As we will need the value from the `configmap` and secrets for the Event Mesh instance, we need to make them accessible in the Kyma Function.
 To achieve this we must add them as environment variables and bind the Event Mesh instance to the function.

-## Step 5.4 - Set environment variables, bind service instance, and extending the function
+## Step 5.4 - Set environment variables and extending the function

 - In the **Environment Variables** section of the inline editor press the **Add Environment Variable** button.
 - Select **Config Map Variable**